Skip to main content

 Why I Gave Up Telemedicine

 We live in an era now when workers have leverage over their employers.
-Nearly every establishment is struggling to hire employees.
-It’s mysterious, not only why so many folks have chosen not to return to work, but also how they are paying their living expenses.
+Although the pandemic is over, many establishments are struggling to hire employees.
+It’s mysterious why so many folks have chosen not to return to work, but also how they are paying their living expenses.
 Remote work, particularly for younger workers, has become a non-negotiable red line.
-If you are an employer who expects full time in person presence, then good luck finding willing candidates.
+If you are an employer who expects full time in-person presence, then good luck finding willing candidates.

 I’ve given up virtual visits, but not for the reasons that you may think.